Oooga617/CompGraphicsFinalPracticalPractice/README.md

-ALMOST ALL OF THE TEXTURES USED IN THIS PROJECT ARE MADE BY ME IN SUBSTANCE PAINTER 3D, AS FOR THE TREE SPRITES IT COMES FROM THIS WEBSITE FOR REFERENCE: https://opengameart.org/content/tree-collection-v26-bleeds-game-art
+ALMOST ALL OF THE TEXTURES USED IN THIS PROJECT ARE MADE BY ME IN SUBSTANCE PAINTER 3D, AS FOR THE TREE SPRITES IT COMES FROM THIS WEBSITE FOR REFERENCE: https://opengameart.org/content/tree-collection-v26-bleeds-game-art THE SKYBOX USED IN THE SCENE COMES FROM THIS FREE UNITY ASSET PACK: https://assetstore.unity.com/packages/2d/textures-materials/sky/skybox-series-free-103633